How to report benefit fraud by those falsely claiming, what benefit fraud is and

 The Data Protection Act 1998 gives you a right by law to know what personal information is held about you by organisations.
 It is enforced by the Information Commission, who can be contacted by telephone on 01625 545 745, (lines are open 9.00 am to 5.00 pm, Monday to Friday (excluding bank holidays).

-To find out more about how the Data Protection Act affects you, you can download a leaflet on the DWP website.
+To find out more about the how the Data Protection Act affects you and how to make a complaint see:

 Where to get help